Jaeoc/lmhyp/README.md

 result <- test_hyp(fit, H1v2)
 ```

-When specified hypotheses are overlapping as in this case (in both hypotheses wt &lt; 0) the function takes slightly longer to run since it runs 1e4 Monte Carlo iterations to check the extent of overlap.
+When specified hypotheses are overlapping as in this case (in both hypotheses wt &lt; 0) the function takes slightly longer to finish since it runs 1e4 Monte Carlo iterations to check the extent of the overlap.

 The function gives as output which hypotheses were specified and the posterior probability of each hypothesis.
 If the input hypotheses are not exhaustive (i.e., do not cover the full parameter space), the posterior probability of the complement is also output.
 The complement is the hypothesis that neither of the input hypotheses is true.
 In the current case we get the following output:

 ``` r
 result